t7mccarthy/dht-in-iot/README.md

 Python Kademlia API (a basic implementation of a Kademlia DHT: https://kademlia.readthedocs.io/en/latest/) used in IOT communication simulations.

 ### Usage
 Run `setup_network.py N` before running anything else to initialize the network with N nodes.
 This will open N gnome terminals, which must be closed before running the program again.
+Testing was carried out with 3 initial network nodes, but any number would work.

 Run `iot_sim_kademlia.py N` to test how long it takes to insert and check N value-key pairs.

 Run `iot_sim_kad N` to set N key-value pairs on the DHT and report how long it took to lookup 100 random keys.

 Run `mobile_iot_sim_kad N` to simulate a mobile/wireless network with nodes going offline according to a poisson traffic model.
 After terminating, the program will report how long it took to lookup 100 random keys.
+For large Ns, this will take a while and throw some errors, but it adjusts and finished eventially.

 ### Important Files
 - `setup_network.py` initialize network, run each node as a seperate process in a seperate gnome terminal.